Cray-HPE/docs-csm/operations/image_management/Troubleshoot_zypper_interaction.md

 option to make zypper use default answers to prompts.
 ```

-There are two possible work-around for this situation:
+There are two possible workarounds for this situation:

 1. Use the `--non-interactive` option with zypper and it will proceed without error.